leandromoreira/digital_video_introduction/README.md

 The first step is to encode the symbol **e** which is `10` and the second symbol is **a** which is added (not in the mathematical way) `[10][0]` and finally the third symbol **t** which makes our final compressed bitstream to be `[10][0][1110]` or `1001110` which only requires **7 bits** (3.4 less space than the original).

 Notice that each code must be a unique prefixed code [Huffman can help you to find these numbers](https://en.wikipedia.org/wiki/Huffman_coding).
-Though it has some issues there are [video codecs that still offers](https://en.wikipedia.org/wiki/Context-adaptive_variable-length_coding) this method and it's the chose algorithm for many application.
+Though it has some issues there are [video codecs that still offers](https://en.wikipedia.org/wiki/Context-adaptive_variable-length_coding) this method and it's the  algorithm for many application which requires compression.

 ### Arithmetic coding:

-Let's suppose we have a stream with the symbols: **a**, **e**, **r**, **s** and **t** and their probability is represented by the this table.
+Let's suppose we have a stream with the symbols: **a**, **e**, **r**, **s** and **t** and their probability is represented by this table.

 |             | a   | e   | r    | s    | t   |
 |-------------|-----|-----|------|------|-----|
 | probability | 0.3 | 0.3 | 0.15 | 0.05 | 0.2 |

-With this table in mind we can build a range containing all the possible symbols sorted by the most frequents.
+With this table in mind we can build ranges containing all the possible symbols sorted by the most frequents.

 ![initial arithmetic range](/i/range.png "initial arithmetic range")

-Now let's encode the stream **eat**, we pick the first symbol **e** which is located within the subrange **0.3 to 0.6** (but not included) and we take this subrange and split it again using the same proportions used before but within the original range.
+Now let's encode the stream **eat**, we pick the first symbol **e** which is located within the subrange **0.3 to 0.6** (but not included) and we take this subrange and split it again using the same proportions used before but within this new range.

 ![second sub range](/i/second_subrange.png "second sub range")